Milija Aleksic

-Milija Anthony Aleksic (14 April 1951 – 17 October 2012) was an English football goalkeeper who made 138 league appearances in the Football League.
+Milija Anthony Aleksic (14 April 1951 – 17 October 2012) was an English professional footballer who played as a goalkeeper, making 138 appearances in the Football League.

 Released by Port Vale in 1969, he played for Eastwood before lifting the FA Trophy with Stafford Rangers in 1972.
-The next year he returned to the Football League with Plymouth Argyle, before he was signed by Luton Town in December 1976, following loan spells with Oxford United and Ipswich Town.
-Three years later he moved on to Tottenham Hotspur, and played in the club's FA Cup victory in 1981.
-In 1982, he was loaned back to Luton Town, before he went back into non-league football with Barnet.
+The next year he returned to the Football League with Plymouth Argyle before he was signed by Luton Town in December 1976, following loan spells with Oxford United and Ipswich Town.
+Three years later, he moved on to Tottenham Hotspur and played in the club's FA Cup victory in 1981.
+In 1982, he was loaned back to Luton Town before he went back into non-League football with Barnet.
 He later migrated to South Africa and played for Wits University.

 Career

 A goalkeeper born to a Yugoslav father, he grew up in a small Serbian community in Chesterton, Staffordshire; he was a childhood friend of future England international Mike Pejic.
 His career started with Gordon Lee's Port Vale.
-He played two FA Cup games for the "Valiants" as a 17-year-old in the 1968–69 season, both First Round games with Shrewsbury Town in which he conceded one goal in both the original game and the replay at Vale Park.
+He played two FA Cup games for the "Valiants" as a 17-year-old in the 1968–69 season, both First round games with Shrewsbury Town in which he conceded one goal in both the original game and the replay at Vale Park.
 An emergency replacement for the injured Stuart Sharratt, he was so keen that he used to iron his bootlaces before playing.
-He was given a free transfer in May 1969 and moved into non-league football with Eastwood, and then Stafford Rangers.
+He was given a free transfer in May 1969 and moved into non-League football with Eastwood, and then Stafford Rangers.
 With Rangers he was a member of the 1972 FA Trophy winning team, following a 3–0 win over Barnet at Wembley Stadium.

 In 1973, he returned to the Football League, signing for Tony Waiters's Plymouth Argyle.
 He played against Pelé in a friendly against Santos in March 1973, which Plymouth won 3–2.
 The "Pilgrims" posted a 17th-place finish in the Third Division in 1973–74, before winning promotion with a second-place finish in 1974–75 (they finished one point behind champions Blackburn Rovers).
 They then held their own in the Second Division, finishing in 16th place in 1975–76.
 In August 1976, he played two games on loan at Oxford United; both games were League Cup clashes with Cambridge United.
 He was then loaned out to Ipswich Town.
 Aleksic left Home Park permanently when he was moved on to league rivals Luton Town in November 1976, who were managed by Harry Haslam.
 The "Hatters" finished sixth in 1976–77, four points behind promoted Nottingham Forest.
 Luton then dropped to 13th in 1977–78 under new boss David Pleat, and then finished 18th in 1978–79.
 He played 77 league games in his three years at Kenilworth Road.